 You’re in the South.
 And it feels true.
 Abraham Lincoln knew the key to the Civil War was Vicksburg, but later, Coca Cola was first bottled there, too.
 One could almost believe the state has figured out a way to bottle literary genius: Considering the talent from William Faulkner to Eudora Welty to Tennessee Williams (and that’s just the beginning) it’s tempting to ask if it’s something in the water!

 Speaking of water, Mississippi is a paradise of rich and real delights, too, from the Gulf Coast to the Mississippi River to the man-made wonder of the Ross Barnett Reservoir and the Tenn-Tom Waterway.
-Not surprisingly, beautiful landscapes abound in Mississippi, with a multitude of ways to enjoy them, from camping under the stars to hiking, hunting, golfing and more.
+Not surprisingly, beautiful landscapes abound in the state, with a multitude of ways to enjoy them, from camping under the stars to hiking, hunting, golfing and more.
 Naturally, there’s music, and plenty of mouth-watering cuisine, perhaps most importantly, historic hospitality!
 Say it out loud.
 Mississippi.
 It rings true.

 The Natchez Trace brings some of the best of Mississippi to you–battlefields to blues to the birthplace of the king of rock and roll, water sports to waterfalls, antebellum mansions to urban arts.
 Mississippi, turn the page, take a look and find your True South.